livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.7 ACL

-An ACL is a graph object that defines visibility and mutation permissions for target objects within a defined scope.
+`ACL` is a graph object that defines visibility and mutation permissions for target objects within a defined scope.

 Constraints: